MegaPast2Future/HerbiTraits/README.md

 report errors found in the dataset that have not yet been changed in the public version of the dataset.
 These errors will be corrected in the next version of HerbiTraits.

+## Updates in v1.2

+-   We added *Sus bucculentus* as a species, to conform with PHYLACINE taxonomy
+-   We made *Wallabia kitcheneri* semi-arboreal based on new evidence
+-   We made *Amblyrhiza inundata* terrestrial based on the mass of the species
+-   We added new trait and taxonomy papers to issues page on this repository.
+Note that these have not been incorporated in HerbiTraits.

 <br> <br> <br> <br>